Debt & Credit Help Paying Off Debt

 You should use this method if you have the time and energy to work a side hustle or second job.

-Balance transfer credit cards can be a powerful option because you can temporarily halt your interest payments while you continue to attack your principal balance.
+Balance transfer credit cards can be a powerful option because they let you temporarily halt your interest payments while you continue to attack your principal balance.

-The key to balance transfer credit cards is they typically offer a 0% introductory APR for several months.
-This allows you to catch your breath and transfer over balances from accounts with higher interest rates, which can result in pretty significant savings.
-Keep in mind that there is typically a balance transfer fee.
+Balance transfer credit cards typically offer a 0% introductory APR for several months – typically 12 or 15, but sometimes as many as 18 or 21.
+This allows you to transfer balances over from accounts with higher interest rates, which can result in pretty significant savings.
+Keep in mind that there is typically a balance transfer fee, which is usually 3% to 5% of the amount transferred.

 Who should use this method